jrief/django-formset/docs/source/single-form.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

-Compared to the way Django renders forms, we see a few differences here.
-The most ovious one is, that each input field is wrapped into a ``<django-field-group>``.
-Event tough it may look like another web component, it just is a non-visual HTML element, which acts as detector group the input elements together.
-Remember that in HTML radios and multiple checkboxes have more than one input element, but in Django they are considered as a single field.
+Compared to the way the native Django form renderer works, we see a few differences here: The most ovious one is, that each input field is wrapped into a ``<django-field-group>``.
+Event tough this tag may look like another web component, it just is a non-visual HTML element.
+Its purpose is to group one or more input elements belonging to one field together.
+Remember that in HTML radios and multiple checkboxes have more than one input element, but in Django they are considered as a single form field.

 Moreover, CSS frameworks such as Bootstrap require to `group`_ the label and their input fields into one HTML element, typically a ``<div>``.
 This is what the ``<django-field-group>`` does, in